najnesnaj/pinetime-zephyr/README.md

 The pinetime board (watch) has become a part of the zephyr distribution.
 This is not the case (yet) for the HR-sensor, touchscreen, accell-sensor.....

-The zephyr-included Focaltech touch_controller is usable on the Pinetime (included in samples/display/lvgl).  (minor modification see: drivers/kscan)

 ## Where To Start?
 Read the tutorial!
 A helpful manual is included in the repository: